erichson/rSVD/README.md

 be used to compute the near optimal low-rank singular value decomposition of massive data sets with high accuracy.
 The key idea is to compute a compressed representation of the data to capture the essential information.
 This compressed representation can then be used to obtain the low-rank singular value decomposition decomposition.
+The rsvd package provides one of the fastest routines for low-rank matrix approximations in R, as far as we know.
-The computational advantage becomes pronounced with an increasing matrix dimension:
+The computational advantage becomes pronounced with an increasing matrix dimension (here target-rank k=50):

 ![speed](https://raw.githubusercontent.com/Benli11/data/master/img/rsvd_speedups.png)